 Winnett is a tiny town located in the state of Montana.
 With a population of 209 people and just one neighborhood, Winnett is the 144th largest community in Montana.

-When you are in Winnett, you'll notice that it is more blue-collar than most other communities in America.
-48.08% of Winnett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Winnett is a blue-collar town, with 48.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Winnett is a town of sales and office workers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Winnett who work in sales jobs (26.92%), farm management occupations (12.50%), and management occupations (9.62%).

 In Winnett, just 11.41% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.